paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 ## Stories

 The book starts out with a number of stories of ultralearners and ultralearning projects.
 They sound all quite incredible and they really made me excited about the book.
-I just list the ones which I found more interesting.
+Here are the ones which I found more interesting.

 - **MIT CS BS in a year:** The author completed all exams and projects of a bachelor of computer science from MIT in one year.
-- **Four languages in one year:** The author stayed in four countries for three months each (Spain, , China, South Korea) learning the language to at least conversational level).
+- **Four languages in one year:** The author stayed in four countries for three months each (Spain, Brazil, China, South Korea) learning the language to at least conversational level).
-- **Public Speaking Semifinalist:** To test if ultralearning could be learned, the author ran experiments with a number of a number of learners.
+- **Public Speaking Semifinalist:** To test if ultralearning could be learned, the author ran experiments with a number of learners.
 One of them decided to learn public speaking and ended up being a public speaking world championship semi-finalist, seven months after starting.
-This ended up changing his career by becomming a high-paid public speaking coach.
+This changed his career by becomming a high-paid public speaking coach.

 ## Ultralearning Principles

-Ultralearning cannot vary from subject to subject, thus it cannot simply be broken down to tools and tactics, but there are nine principles which embody a universal approach to ultralearning:
+The precise techniques of ultralearning can vary from subject to subject, thus it cannot simply be broken down to tools and tactics, but there are nine principles which embody a universal approach to ultralearning:

 1. **Metalearning:** Start by learning how to learn what you want to learn.
 2. **Focus:** Improve concentration during learning.